makerdao/mips/MIP36/mip36.md

 ## Motivation

-Currently, the usdc token inside the PSM is inefficient and needs to be diversified.
+Currently, the USDC token inside the PSM is inefficient and needs to be diversified.
 All previous MIPs ( [MIP29](https://forum.makerdao.com/t/mip29-peg-stability-module/5071), [MIP32](https://forum.makerdao.com/t/mip32-peg-stability-module-compound-mixed-exposure/5684), [MIP35](https://forum.makerdao.com/t/mip35-peg-stability-module-compound-mixed-exposure-with-farming/6024))
-are mint to control the peg under or over a certain level, for example the current PSM levels the dai at 1.001 or 0.999 on the other side.
+are mint to control the peg under or over a certain level, for example the current PSM levels the Dai at 1.001 or 0.999 on the other side.
 But none of them can actually move the price, this stabilizer allows the governance to push down or up the price.
 I believe this tool is needed for example in case the price stays stuck on one side and in any case it gives more power to the governance.
 The governance can move the market price by sending supply to the market via `cDai` or by removing supply.